 - Aspirin Drug

-Other Names: Aspirin at bedtime Intervention Desc: 100mg, once daily, oral medication ARM 1: Kind: Experimental Label: vinpocetine group Description: Aspirin, 10mg, po and 30 mg of the vinpocetine by intravenous infusion once daily, for fourteen consecutive days ARM 2: Kind: Experimental Label: Control group Description: Patients will receive aspirin only.
+Intervention Desc: 100mg, once daily, oral medication ARM 1: Kind: Experimental Label: vinpocetine group Description: Aspirin, 10mg, po and 30 mg of the vinpocetine by intravenous infusion once daily, for fourteen consecutive days ARM 2: Kind: Experimental Label: Control group Description: Patients will receive aspirin only.